-DENVER (KKTV) - State health officials in Colorado are reporting there is one confirmed case and three suspected cases of sudden and severe lung illness tied to vaping.
+DENVER (KKTV) - Colorado health officials are reporting there are six confirmed cases of severe lung illness tied to vaping.

 “This is a serious situation, and people who vape should be on high alert, as should medical providers treating patients who vape,” said Dr. Tista Ghosh, chief medical officer at the Colorado Department of Public Health and Environment.
 “Since the department has been actively notifying providers and hospitals of the symptoms, we expect we may get more reported cases.”